-Providing a built environment with pedestrian- and bicycle-friendly design is important to safety.
+Providing an environment with pedestrian- and bicycle-friendly design is important to safety.
 The same elements (e.g., street lighting and landscaping) that create welcoming spaces help promote safety both from accidents and from crime.
 Research has also shown that having more people present in an area helps to deter crime.
 In addition, these spaces, when designed for both people and cars, can help create a sense of belonging and promote healthy behaviors like physical activity.
-When designed well,
+When designed well, spaces can help meet diverse needs of the population.